srivatsan0611/NN_AI/Data_Description.md

 10) GarageArea - in Sqft

-#Above Median Price

-0 if not, 1 if it is.
+Above Median Price : 0 if not, 1 if it is.